fbpx

 3. Encourage Recurring Donations

-4. Create An In-Kind Giving Program
+4. Create an In-Kind Giving Program

-5. Try Consignment Charity
+5. Introduce Consignment Charity

-1. Host An Online Shopping Fundraiser
+1. Host an Online Shopping Fundraiser

-Once you get your online shopping fundraiser up and running, it can keep earning revenue for your nonprofit indefinitely, as long as supporters keep shopping through your app and browser extension.
+Once you get your online shopping fundraiser up and running, it can keep generating revenue for your nonprofit indefinitely, as long as supporters keep shopping through your app and browser extension.
 This means that after launching your program, your team will only need to focus on marketing, making it an easy fundraiser that’s convenient for your supporters and your nonprofit.

 2. Leverage Matching Gifts

-Like shopping fundraisers, matching gifts are an easy, effective way to raise more as your supporters will not need to spend any more than usual to support your cause.
-Also like shopping fundraisers, to have a successful matching gift program, your nonprofit will need to routinely prompt supporters to check their matching gift eligibility and fill out any necessary forms.
+Like online shopping fundraisers, matching gifts are an easy, effective way to raise more money as your supporters will not need to spend any more than usual to support your cause.
+Also like online shopping fundraisers, to have a successful matching gift program, your nonprofit will need to routinely prompt supporters to check their matching gift eligibility and fill out any necessary forms.

 You can make the matching gift application process more convenient for supporters by using a matching gift database.
 After donating, supporters will just need to enter their employers’ name into the database, and they’ll be notified whether or not they qualify for a matching gift and paired with their employers’ matching gift application forms.